-Documentation supporting medical necessity should be submitted at the time of the request and must include the following components:
+Documentation supporting medical necessity and a clearly stated plan of care should be submitted at the time of the request and must include the following components:

 Operative report of a prior arthroscopic procedure and/or MRI of the knee performed within the past 12 months.
-The provider shall submit a detailed and specific imaging report that correlates with clinical findings of the requested procedure.
-In the absence of the detailed report, the provider will be required to submit a report from an independent radiologist.
+The provider shall submit a detailed imaging report that correlates with clinical findings of the requested procedure.
+In the absence of a detailed report, the provider will be required to submit a report from an independent radiologist.
 The results of all imaging studies should correlate with the clinical findings in support of the requested procedure.

-Conservative management1 should include a combination of strategies to reduce inflammation, alleviate pain, and correct underlying dysfunction, including physical therapy AND at least ONE complementary conservative treatment strategy.
+Conservative management1 must include a combination of strategies to reduce inflammation, alleviate pain, and correct underlying dysfunction, including physical therapy AND at least ONE complementary conservative treatment strategy.

-- Physical therapy requirement includes ANY of the following: - Physical therapy rendered by a qualified provider of physical therapy services - Supervised home treatment program which includes flexibility and muscle strengthening exercises that includes ALL of the following: - Participation in a patient-specific or tailored program - Initial active instruction by MD/DO/PT with redemonstration of patient ability to perform exercises - Compliance (documented or by clinician attestation on follow-up evaluation) - Exception to the physical therapy requirement in unusual circumstances (for instance intractable pain so severe that physical therapy is not possible) when clearly documented in the medical record - Complementary conservative treatment requirement includes ANY of the following: - Anti-inflammatory medications and analgesics2 - Adjunctive medications such as nerve membrane stabilizers or muscle relaxants2 - Intra-articular corticosteroid injection(s)2
+- Physical therapy requirement includes ANY of the following: - Physical therapy rendered by a qualified provider of physical therapy services - Supervised home treatment program which includes flexibility and muscle strengthening exercises that includes ALL of the following: - Participation in a patient-specific or tailored program - Initial active instruction by MD/DO/PT with redemonstration of patient ability to perform exercises - Compliance (documented or by clinician attestation on follow-up evaluation) - Exception to the physical therapy requirement in unusual circumstances (for instance intractable pain so severe that physical therapy is not possible) when clearly documented in the medical record - Complementary conservative treatment requirement includes ANY of the following: - Anti-inflammatory medications and analgesics2 - Adjunctive medications such as nerve membrane stabilizers or muscle relaxants2 - o Intra-articular corticosteroid injection(s)2

-• Alternative therapies such as activity modification, and/or a trial period of rest (e.g., from the aggravating/contributing factors), where applicable

-1 Additional condition or procedure-specific requirements may apply and can be found in the respective sections of the guideline.
+- Alternative therapies such as activity modification, and/or a trial period of rest (e.g., from the aggravating/contributing factors), where applicable - 1 Additional condition- or procedure-specific requirements may apply and can be found in the respective sections of the guideline.

 Clinical reevaluation.
 In most cases, reevaluation should include a physical examination.
 Direct contact by other methods, such as telephone communication or electronic messaging, may substitute for in-person evaluation when circumstances preclude an office visit.
+Clinical reevaluation must be done in reasonable proximity to the anticipated date of service such that the patient's condition would be unlikely to change by the date of service.